Kendellb/CodEd/dev-docs/TopLevelDesign.md

 Instructors see all the submitted code files from students.

+A course contains instructors and students that are in the class.

+Instructors are able to create,modify, and delete courses.

 ## Existing packages

 CodeMirror:is a code editor component for the web